 RECENT TIE HISTORY

 The banded tie became increasingly popular in Europe at the turn of the twentieth century.
-Wearing a tie with the logo of an association, university, or other organization was also typical.
+Wearing a tie with the logo of an association, university, or other organization was also usual.

 THE NECKTIE IN THE 1980’s AND 1990’s

-CORPORATE TIE: INVENTING THE PAST WITH MODERN STYLE
+CORPORATE TIE: INVENTING THE PAST WITH A MODERN STYLE